February 27, 2026

 Integrate Aplos with Ramp

 While Aplos manages fund accounting and reporting, integrating it with Ramp simplifies expense management.
-Ramp automates bill payments, reimbursements, and ministry-related expenses with corporate credit cards, ensuring accurate categorization.
-This integration gives you real-time spending oversight, helping you maximize resources for ministry while reducing church bookkeeping errors.
+Ramp automates bill payments, reimbursements, and ministry-related expenses with corporate cards, ensuring accurate categorization and real-time spending visibility.

 3. ChurchTrac: Best for user-friendliness